tarodz/shapeshifter/README.md

 # shapeshifter
-Code for NeurIPS'21 paper "Shapeshifter: a Parameter-efficient Transformer using Factorized Reshaped Matrices"
+Code for NeurIPS'21 paper "Shapeshifter: a Parameter-efficient Transformer using Factorized Reshaped Matrices" is coming soon...